jr-jose/Guides-for-the-lab/git_and_pizzas.md

-# Another *Git* and *Github* pizzas guide (very brief).
+# Another *Git* and *Github* pizzas guide.

 Using Git and Github is like making and delivering pizzas.
 Are you hungry?!??
 (well, it's not like delivering pizzas but their recipes.
 Let's explain it ...)